Overview of The IACUC

 The IACUC Office

 The IACUC Office is part of the Office of Research Administration (ORA), and is housed on the second floor of the Sheridan Building, 125 S. Ninth Street, Philadelphia, PA 19107.
-Please feel free to contact the staff, who are happy to answer any and all questions regarding research animal useage at TJU.
+Please feel free to contact the staff, who are happy to answer any and all questions regarding research animal usage at TJU.

 The IACUC Office has three major roles.
 First, it provides administrative support to the IACUC, maintaining records, organizing training opportunities.
 Secondly, it works within ORA in its funding oversight role, reviewing the animal portions of grants and sponsorship proposals to insure compliance and interacting with regulatory agencies in the case of compliance issues.